jidn/python-Makefile/README.md

 and make the following changes:

- * _PACKAGE_ := myproject/  or empty if python files are in the same directory
+ * _PACKAGE_ := myproject/  or empty if python files are in the same directory.
  * _PROJECT_ := MyProject
  * _REQUIRE_ := The file with required packages; defaults to requirements.txt
  * _TESTDIR_ := Default is current directory 'tests'